 notification.
 Most businesses put one at the customer entry and one near the cash register or check-out counter.
 This is all the notification you need.
 We do not expect you or your staff to explain the program to every customer transaction, unless they ask directly – which is rare.

-Customer donations are not taxable to your business, so long as you pass those donations on to One for the Verde.
+Customer donations are not taxable to your business, so long as you pass those donations on.
 Your business cannot write off customer donations either.
 If you choose not to collect a donation from your customers, but make the donation yourself, then your business is entitled to the tax deduction.

 Where does the Money go?